guppyfish123/SOC_Lab/Setup/Hive_Cortex_MISP_Link.md

 # 🌐 Hive, Cortex & MISP Intergration
-One of the key feature of TheHive is the seamless intergration with MISP and Cortex, widing its capabilities to be used a central point of case management.
+One of the key feature of TheHive is the seamless integration with MISP and Cortex, widening its capabilities to be used a central point of case management.

 ## MISP Connector